-The BHA employs coordinators whose primary duties are to work with FSS Families, and may also partner with outside partner(s) to provide additional supportive services.
+The BHA employs coordinators whose primary duties are to work with FSS Families.
 The FSS Coordinator performs a "needs assessment" of each Applicant in order to determine what services are necessary for the Family to achieve the goal of self-sufficiency.
 The Coordinator uses the "needs assessment" to develop an Individual Training and Service Plan (IT&SP) for the Family.
 This plan breaks the large goal of self-sufficiency into smaller interim goals and outlines the activities and services necessary, along with an estimated time frame to achieve these goals.
 Interim goals help the FSS Coordinator and the Family to measure success and are required by HUD regulations.

 Upon completion of the IT&SP, the FSS Coordinator will prepare the Family's FSS Contract of Participation.
 The FSS Contract includes the effective date, term, responsibilities of the Family and BHA and provisions for establishing an escrow account.
 Both the Contract and the IT&SP are explained by the FSS Coordinator who also obtains any release of Information forms necessary to monitor the plan and contract.
-The IT&SP and FSS Contract are signed by both the Head of HouseholdHead of FSS family (the designated adult family member of the FSS Family who has
+The IT&SP and FSS Coordinator.
+The term of the FSS Contract is for five years and may be extended for up to two years.